chrisnoonan98675/site/xl-deploy/how-tos/troubleshoot-a-winrm-connection.markdown

 These are configuration errors that can occur when using XL Deploy with WINRM_NATIVE.

+For more troubleshooting tips for Kerberos, please refer to the [Kerberos troubleshooting guide in the Java SE documentation](http://docs.oracle.com/javase/6/docs/technotes/guides/security/jgss/tutorials/Troubleshooting.html).

 ## The `winrm` configuration command fails with the message `There are no more endpoints available from the endpoint mapper`

 The Windows Firewall has not been started.
 See [Microsoft Knowledge Base article #2004640](http://support.microsoft.com/kb/2004640) for more information.